labjacquemont/MIND-GENESPARALLELCNV/README.md

    https://pkgs.org/

-2) Ensure that python 3.X is available on the machine and the mpy4py module is installed.
-Since many other statistical modules might be required by the CNV calling tools, it is recommended to install anaconda.
+2) Insure that python 3.X is available on the machine and the mpy4py module is installed, since many other statistical module might be required by the CNV calling tools, it might be recommended to install anaconda.

    Link to anaconda:

    https://www.anaconda.com/distribution/

-   from anaconda bin directory istall: getuser and mpy4py modules. mpi4py should be gcc based version and not INTEL. instead of using pip or python -m pip for module installation, it's recommended to use conda for the module installation, because conda will install not only the requested module but also all required dependencies and libraries to help the module work as expected.
+   from anaconda bin directory istall: getuser and mpy4py module, mpi4py should be gcc based version and not INTEL. instead of using pip or python -m pip for module installation, it's recommended to use conda for the module installation, because conda will install not only the requested module but also all required dependencies and libraries to help the module work as expected.

    Install mpi4py module

    cd /path_to_anaconda_install_dir/bin/ , then hit
    conda install -c conda-forge/label/gcc7 mpi4py

-   then follow the onscreen instructions.
-The above module is important for the task of parallelisation.
+   then follow the onscreen instruction.
+The above module is important for the task parallelisation.

 3) Download and install PennCNV and QuantiSNP from the link below: